-- 9. The performance of assurance engagements other than audits or reviews of historical financial information requires the assurance practitioner to comply with ASAE 3000.
-ASAE 3000 includes requirements in relation to such topics as engagement acceptance, planning, evidence, and documentation that apply to all assurance engagements, including engagements in accordance with this ASAE.
-This ASAE expands on how ASAE 3000 is to be applied in an assurance engagement to report on an entity's GHG statement.
-The Assurance Framework, which defines and describes the elements and objectives of an assurance engagement, provides context for understanding this ASAE and ASAE 3000.
-(Ref: Para.
-A17) - 10.
-[Deleted by the AUASB.
+- 10. [Deleted by the AUASB.
 Ref: Para.
-Aus 10.1] - Aus 10.1 ASA 102 requires that the assurance practitioner comply with relevant ethical requirements relating to assurance engagements, including those pertaining to independence and implement quality control procedures that are applicable to the individual engagement.
+Aus 10.1] - Compliance with ASAE 3000 requires, amongst other things, that the assurance Aus 10.1 practitioner comply with relevant ethical requirements related to assurance engagements.† It also requires the lead assurance practitioner# to be a member of a firm that applies ASQC 1.
 (Ref: Para.
 A5-A6) - 11.
-Where the engagement is subject to laws or regulations or the provisions of an emissions trading scheme, this ASAE does not override those laws, regulations or provisions.
-In the event that laws or regulations or the provisions of an emissions trading scheme differ from this ASAE, an engagement conducted in accordance with laws or regulations or the provisions of a particular scheme will not automatically comply with this ASAE.
-The assurance practitioner is entitled to represent compliance with this ASAE in addition to compliance with laws or regulations or the provisions of the emissions trading scheme only when all applicable requirements of this ASAE have been met.
+Where the engagement is subject to law or regulation or the provisions of an emissions trading scheme, this ASAE does not override that law, regulation or provision.
+In the event that law or regulation or the provisions of an emissions trading scheme differ from this ASAE, an engagement conducted in accordance with law or regulation or the provisions of a particular scheme will not automatically comply with this ASAE.
+The assurance practitioner is entitled to represent compliance with this ASAE in addition to compliance with law or regulation or the provisions of the emissions trading scheme only when all applicable requirements of this ASÂE have been met.
 (Ref: Para.
 A7)